corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 | HSM                      | File-based keystore |
 | HSM                      | Another HSM |

-The new provider must have `freshIdentitiesConfiguration` enabled, and the replacement key is always generated wrapped on it.
+Every replacement is generated as a wrapped key, so the new provider must have `freshIdentitiesConfiguration` enabled.

 ## How it works

 Every confidential identity key a node holds may own unconsumed states that the node must still be able to sign for.
 Moving the key to a new provider therefore creates a problem to solve.
-The node must remain able to sign for those states even though the key now lives in a different provider, and a well-behaved HSM will not let you export and re-import private key material.
+The node must remain able to sign for those states, even though the key now lives in a different provider.
+A well-behaved HSM will not let you export and re-import private key material.

 The tool solves this with a **key rotation proof**.
 For every confidential identity key that needs rotating, the tool does three things:

 1. It generates a new wrapped key on the **new** provider.
 2. It uses the **old** key to sign the new key's public key.
 This signature is the proof that the owner of the old key authorised the replacement.
-3. It stores the proof in the node database, copies the old key's identity mapping onto the new key so the new key belongs to the same party, and marks the old key as rotated.
+3. It stores the proof in the node database.
+It copies the old key's identity mapping onto the new key, so the new key belongs to the same party.
+Finally, it marks the old key as rotated.

-From then on, whenever the node is asked to sign with the old confidential identity key, it follows the proof to the new key and signs with the new key on the new provider.
+From then on, a request to sign with the old confidential identity key follows the proof to the new key.
+The node signs with the new key on the new provider.
 Nothing is moved or deleted.
 The old key stays in place linked to the new key by the proof.
 Each further rotation simply extends the proof chain.

 Because "already rotated" is defined purely by the presence of a proof, the operation is idempotent and resumable.
 Re-running the tool skips keys that are already done, and an interrupted run continues where it left off.